 The whole benefit of the hybrid cloud, apart from the initial cost savings you’ll see by incorporating public cloud resources, is that you will be able to set up your IT infrastructure in a way where it works best for your business.
-To do this, it will likely take more time dealing with cloud vendors and finding the right setup.
+To do this, it will likely take more time to deal with cloud vendors and find the right setup.

-In order for the hybrid cloud to be effective, you will need an integration platform that provides the ability for on premise-hosted applications and data to work with externally-hosted applications and data.
+In order for the hybrid cloud to be effective, you will need an integration platform.
+It must provide the ability for on-premise-hosted applications and data to work with externally-hosted applications and data.
 This software, often called middleware, will take time and effort to properly incorporate.

-The long-term storage costs associated with a hybrid cloud rollout can be wildly variable, so setting up the platform to account for volume growth at the beginning has to be a consideration as adding it as you go could get extraordinarily complicated.
+The long-term storage costs associated with a hybrid cloud rollout can be wildly variable.
+Thus, setting up the platform to account for volume growth at the beginning has to be a consideration.
+Adding it as you go could get extraordinarily complicated.

-Most businesses have to meet some type of regulatory compliance and, if using a hybrid platform, all of their external resources will have to be audited to ensure that they meet the standards put forth by the regulatory body, whether they be mandated by federal or state agencies or from an industry-based body.
+Most businesses have to meet some type of regulatory compliance.
+Additionally, if they use a hybrid platform, they will have to audit all of their external resources.
+This is to ensure that they meet the standards put forth by the regulatory body.
+Whether mandated by federal or state agencies or from an industry-based body, individuals apply them.

-A hybrid cloud system is an advantageous platform for any business if you can handle the massive amount of considerations and variable costs that come with integrating one.
+A hybrid cloud system is an advantageous platform for any business.
+That is if you can handle the massive amount of considerations and variable costs that come with integrating one.